MLInsightLab/MLInsightLab/README.md

 - **PostgreSQL** - [PostgreSQL License](https://www.postgresql.org/about/licence/)
 - **MinIO** - [GNU Affero General Public License v3.0 (AGPLv3)](https://www.gnu.org/licenses/agpl-3.0.html)

-MinIO is used as internal infrastructure only.
+- **MinIO Command Line Client (mc)** - [GNU Affero General Publice Licene v3.0 (AGPLv3)](https://www.gnu.org/licenses/agpl-3.0.html)

+MinIO and mc are used "out-of-the-box" with no alterations or adaptations by us.
+Furthermore, the platform can be easily configured to utilize other S3-compatible storage mechanisms.
 If you redistribute the platform with modifications to MinIO, please review your obligations under the AGPLv3.